Large deviation principle for empirical measures of once-reinforced random walks on finite graphs: Introduction

-Given any connected locally finite undirected graph $G=(V,E)$ with vertex set $V$ and edge set $E.$ If $u,v\in V$ are adjacent, we write $u\sim v$ and denote the corresponding edge by $uv=\{u,v\}.$ For any subgraph $G'=(V',E')\subseteq G$, we define $\partial E'$ to be the set of all edges $e'\in E'$ such that there is some $e\in E\setminus E'$ adjacent to $e'$.
-Recalling firstly, the edge reinforced random walk (ERRW) $X=(X_n)_{n\geq 0}$ {X=(X_n)_{n>0}} on $G$ is a self-interacting non-Markovian random walk introduced by Coppersmith and Diaconis \cite{CD1987} in 1987.
-This model captures the notion that a random walker may prefer to traverse edges that have been visited before.
-Mathematically, let $(\mathscr{F}_n)_{n\ge 0}$ be the natural filtration generated by the history of $X$.
-Then, the ERRW $X$ is defined by that for any $n\geq 0,$
+The edge reinforced random walk (ERRW) $X=(X_n)_{n\geq 0}$ {X=(X_n)_{n>0}} on $G$ is a self-interacting non-Markovian random walk introduced by Coppersmith and Diaconis \cite{CD1987} in 1987.
+This model captures the idea that a random walker may prefer to traverse edges that have been visited previously.
+Mathematically, let $(\mathscr{F}_n)_{n\ge 0}$ be the natural filtration of $X$.
+Then, the ERRW $X$ is defined by

-where $w_n(e)$ is random weight of edge $e$ at time $n$.
-In the original model, for some $\delta>0,$
+where $w_n(e)$ is the weight of edge $e$ at time $n$.
+In the original model,